-Pernessa Seele is the indefatigable leader of The Balm in Gilead, a black American, not-for-profit, non-governmental organization that aims to stop the spread of HIV/AIDS throughout the African diaspora.
-The Balm in Gilead works with some 15,000 churches to provide education and support to people affected by the disease in the U.S. and Africa.
-With 18 employees, the organization devotes about half of its $3-million annual budget to addressing the AIDS pandemic in five African countries—Ivory Coast, Kenya, Nigeria, Tanzania, and Zimbabwe.
+Pernessa Seele is the indefatigable leader of the Balm in Gilead, a Black American not-for-profit, non-governmental organization that aims to stop the spread of HIV/AIDS throughout the African diaspora.
+The Balm in Gilead works with some 15,000 churches to provide education and support to people affected by the disease in the US and Africa.
+With eighteen employees, the organization devotes about half of its $3 million annual budget to addressing the AIDS pandemic in five African countries—Ivory Coast, Kenya, Nigeria, Tanzania, and Zimbabwe.

-Pernessa Seele and Melva Black are angels on earth.
-But their work, and the efforts of Africa Action and other lobby groups, are like drops of water in a tidal wave of North American indifference and, within the black community, they are exceptions that prove the rule.
+Seele and Black are angels on earth.
+But their work—and the efforts of Africa Action and other lobby groups—is like drops of water in a tidal wave of North American indifference and, within the Black community, they are exceptions that prove the rule.

-So far, no one has proven capable of exciting public sentiment or pushing governments into substantial action.
-Africa barely registered in last year’s elections in Canada and the United States.
+So far, no one has proven capable of exciting public sentiment or pushing governments to substantial action.
+Africa barely registered in last year’s elections in Canada and the US.
 Societies are collapsing while we in North America watch (or don’t watch) with hands folded, sitting quietly like church mice.

 We insist that our children enjoy the benefits of the civil rights advances made by our parents and grandparents.
 Yet our vision is too continental.
 We dare not glance across the ocean, preferring not to think about the daily fate of children, women, and men in Africa.
 Our ancestors stumbled off the boats and survived against all odds, and we’re sure as hell not looking back now.

-It would be absurd to claim that a reinvigorated response to Africa must come solely from outside the continent, or just from blacks in the diaspora.
+It would be absurd to claim that a reinvigorated response to Africa must come solely from outside the continent or just from Blacks in the diaspora.
 But movements have to start somewhere, and Africa needs a credible, powerful, influential group to assume the sort of leadership that could galvanize millions of North Americans.
-Blacks in Canada and the United States are more than capable.
+Blacks in Canada and the US are more than capable.
 They could supply the leg that kicks North America into action.